WriteRead024/GitTesting/SubfolderThree-BranchTests/branch-merge-test.md

 The third test is in the "partial-merge-conflict" subfolder, it has both unconflicting edits and merge conflict edits.

 The fourth test is in the branch-20240228 subfolder and is left as an unmerged branch for future testing ease.

+Merging the above notes about the four Feb.
+28 2024 tests from the 'md-edits-temp' branch happened without conflict, but did not delete the branch.&nbsp; The 'md-edits-temp' branch remains on the GitHub copy of the repo. after committing this, it looks like branches need to be manually deleted when no longer needed.